PayFabric/Portal/PayFabric/Sections/JavaSript SDK.md

 1. Read up on our [guides and information](https://github.com/PayFabric/APIs/tree/master/PayFabric) for our APIs
 2. Read up on how to [Create a new Transaction](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Transactions.md#create-a-transaction) with our APIs.
-3. Read up on how to [Generate a JWT Token](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/JWTToken.md) with our APIs.
+3. Read up on how to [Create a JWT Token](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/JWTToken.md) with our APIs.
 4. Have a question or need help?
 Contact <support@payfabric.com>.

 # Ready to Go?